i-make-razors/primes/README.md

+# Primes

-# Collection of small functions to calculate prime numbers
+Collection of small functions to calculate prime numbers